Pop-Code/nestjs-mongo/README.md

 # nestjs-mongo

 [NestJS Mongo][doc-link] is a module that provide a little orm.
-Build with typescript and the nodejs mogodb driver
+Build with typescript and the nodejs mongodb driver

 ### [Install FROM NPM][npm]